EwartM/ewartm.github.io/add-rf-guice.md

 With Request Factory we create a POJO on the server and corresponding Proxy on the client

-Create a New > Java class called 'User' with the content below in the com.example.app.server.domain folder
+Create a New > Java class called 'User' in the com.example.app.server.domain folder
 ```java
 package com.example.app.server.domain;